Skip to content

 What is the difference between transconjunctival blepharoplasty and traditional blepharoplasty?

 The fundamental difference lies in the surgical access.
 In transconjunctival, the incision is made inside the eyelid, through the conjunctiva, without cutting the skin.
 In traditional (transcutaneous), the incision is made on the skin, just below the eyelashes.
 Transconjunctival does not leave an external scar, has a quicker recovery, and a lower risk of eyelid retraction.
-However, it does not allow for the removal of excess skin, being indicated only when the problem is exclusively fat.
+However, it does not allow for the removal of excess skin, being recommended only when the problem is exclusively fat.

 Does the surgery hurt?